alberti42/convert_pyright_to_basepyright/README.md

-# convert_pyright_to_basepyright
+# Convert pyright to basepyright

-Small utility to convert from pyright to basepyright
+Small utility to convert from pyright to basepyright Sublime Text `.sublime-project` files.